Geodan/i3dm.export/README.md

 This option is currently in development.

+The following features should work:

+- Attribute information from tags using EXT_structural_metadata, EXT_mesh_gpu_instancing and EXT_instance_features.

-The following features should work: Positioning, Rotation (roll, pitch, yaw) and Scaling of instances.
+- Positioning, Rotation (roll, pitch, yaw) and Scaling of instances.

 To use this option, the input table should contain columns 'roll', 'pitch' and 'yaw' (column 'rotation' is not used).